iw5ejm/EJMloopATUcontrol/README.md

 # EJMloopATUcontrol
-Automatic tuning control for Loop Antenna: stepper motor control variable capacitor.
+Automatic tuning control for Loop Antenna: stepper motor controls variable capacitor.

 Look at the sketch for pinout.